D3jag0re/dockerized-service/README.md

 - Setting env variables in GHA:  echo "{environment_variable_name}={value}" >> "$GITHUB_ENV"

 - passing in -var "do_token=${{ secrets.DO_TOKEN }}" in lieu of .tfvars file

+- terraform outputs are structured as siingle objects, so could not output like droplet_indo.id.
+Had 2 options:
+    - Output JSON and parse with jq
+    - Output each value individually with TF
+    - Chose JSON and jq for jq practice purposes.